wmorgan/dcos-docs/1.7/usage/services/velocity/configuration-reference.md

     </td>

     <td class="tg-yw4l">
       The location of a volume on the host for persistent Velocity configuration and build data.
 The final location will be derived from this value plus the name set in `framework-name` (e.g. `/mnt/host_volume/velocity`).
-This path must be the same on all DCOS agents.
+This path must be the same on all DC/OS agents.
     </td>

     <td class="tg-yw4l">